mongodb/specifications/source/ocsp-support/ocsp-support.rst

   certutil -urlcache * delete

-To delete only “Let’s Encrypt” related entries, the following command could be used:
+To delete only "Let’s Encrypt" related entries, the following command could be used:

 .. code-block:: console